CryptoDevWill/twitter-v2-simple/README.md

 const allRepliedUsers = await twitter.getAllRepliedUsers('1580661436132757506', 10)
 console.log(allRepliedUsers)
 ```
-Returns an array of up to 100 user objects who replied to a tweet.
+Returns an array of up to 100 user objects who replied to the tweet.
 Along with the original tweet details.
 ```js
 users: [
          {